Riot-hit Myanmar town calmer as troops restore order

 Bangladeshi officials said about 30 Rohingyas had managed to enter Bangladesh.
 Ten had been injured in the violence and one of them, a man aged about 70, had died of gunshot wounds in hospital.
 Three were in critical condition.

-(Additional reporting by Anis Ahmed in Dhaka; Writing by Alan Rayould; Editing by Nick Macfie)
+(Additional reporting by Anis Ahmed in Dhaka and Stephanie Nebehay in Geneva; Writing by Alan Rayould; Editing by Sophie Hares)